johnoclockdk/mvmstuff/README.md

 # mvmstuff

-this file contains the upgrades script and the f4 script if people want that
+this file contains the upgrades script, the f4 script if people want that and minimized explosions from rockets, stickies and sentry gun

 to install them do as followed